claceio/docs/content/docs/installation/index.md

 To access the app, go to [https://127.0.0.1:25223/disk_usage](https://127.0.0.1:25223/disk_usage).
 Use `admin` as the username and use the password previously generated.
 Allow the browser to connect to the self-signed certificate page.
 Or connect to [http://127.0.0.1:25222/disk_usage](http://127.0.0.1:25222/disk_usage) to avoid the certificate related warning.

-The code for the example app is [here](https://github.com/claceio/clace/tree/main/examples/disk_usage/app.star). app.star is the starlark config and app.go.html is the html template.
+The code for the disk usage app is in [GitHub](https://github.com/claceio/clace/tree/main/examples/disk_usage/app.star). app.star is the starlark config and app.go.html is the html template.
 The other files are generated files and are created by Clace during app development.